leadof/leadof/src/docs/decisions/0003-use-node-commands-and-npm-packages.md

 ## Decision Outcome

-Chosen option: "Use NodeJS", because of the ubiquity of JavaScript as a language, developer familarity with JavaScript and NodeJS, the availability of NodeJS on machines, the relatively small installation footprint, the cross-platform package ecosystem, how active the community is, and the cross-platform support.
+Chosen option: "Use NodeJS", because of the ubiquity of JavaScript as a language, developer familiarity with JavaScript and NodeJS, the availability of NodeJS on machines, the relatively small installation footprint, the cross-platform package ecosystem, how active the community is, and the cross-platform support.

 ### Consequences